protocol/research-website/content/posts/202207-rfp012/index.md

 * Efficient share aggregation mechanisms
 * Sampling mechanisms

 Accepted proposals will receive up to $100,000 in funding.
 The work, as usual, must be released under an open-source license and may find usage in other blockchains or systems.
-This call will close on on **September 30, 2022** or earlier if awarded.
+This call will close on **September 30, 2022** or earlier if awarded.

 We encourage interested researchers to reach out to us using our [discussion forum](https://github.com/protocol/ConsensusLab/discussions) or by visiting #consensus in the [Filecoin Slack workspace](https://filecoin.io/slack).
 For formal questions, please email research@protocol.ai.
 Submit your proposal using our application management system at [grants.protocol.ai](https://grants.protocol.ai/.).